apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the namespace where the referenced tpl script ConfigMap in.
+<p>Specifies the namespace for the ConfigMap.
-If left empty, by default in the &ldquo;default&rdquo; namespace.</p>
+If not specified, it defaults to the &ldquo;default&rdquo; namespace.</p>
 </td>
 </tr>
 </tbody>